 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on juice, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
 Pain medication can be upsetting to the stomach.
 It is best to take pain medication with food in the stomach to help buffer the stomach.

 If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
-Please call our Norwood office at 781-762-7077 or our Mansfield office at 508-543-3754 or 508-339-6200 if post-operative numbness persists for more than 24 hours.
+Please call our Norwood office at Norwood Office Phone Number 781-762-7077 or our Mansfield office at Mansfield Office Phone Number 508-543-3754 or 508-339-6200 if post-operative numbness persists for more than 24 hours.
 We would like to examine all patients who experience post-operative numbness within 10 days of surgery.

 The maxillary sinus is a hollow area in the upper jaw.
 It is located above the roots of the posterior (molars and premolars) maxillary (upper) teeth and below the eye socket.
 The maxillary sinus drains into the nasal cavity (nose).
 Some procedures in the upper jaw may result in an opening into the sinus cavity.
 If you are advised of this following your surgery, please follow these sinus precautions for two weeks.
 Patients who have had sinus lift grafts must follow these instructions for a minimum of four weeks.
 Do not blow your nose or hold your nose to suppress a sneeze.
 These activities will increase pressure within the sinus and could result in creating an opening from the sinus into the mouth.
 This would necessitate additional surgery to close the opening at a future date.

 Flying in pressurized aircraft may also increase sinus pressure and should be avoided for at least two weeks.
 Scuba diving should be avoided for at least two months (sinus lift graft patients must avoid scuba diving for at least three months).
-Oral decongestants such as Sudafed, Drixoral or Dimetapp should be used to help relieve sinus congestion and reduce pressure in the sinuses if necessary.
-Saline nasal spray is often helpful as well and may be used as frequently as necessary.
-Avoid playing musical wind instruments and blowing up balloons during this two week period (at least four weeks for sinus lift graft patients) since these activities can also increase sinus pressure.
+Oral decongestants such as Sudafed, Drixoral, or Dimetapp should be used to help relieve sinus congestion and reduce pressure in the sinuses if necessary.
+The saline nasal spray is often helpful as well and may be used as frequently as necessary.
+Avoid playing musical wind instruments and blowing up balloons during this two-week period (at least four weeks for sinus lift graft patients) since these activities can also increase sinus pressure.
 Please do not smoke.
 An antibiotic will be prescribed if necessary.
-Please follow post surgical oral hygiene instructions discussed earlier in this section.
+Please follow post-surgical oral hygiene instructions discussed earlier in this section.

-Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Dr. Turesky usually places dissolvable sutures which fall out by themselves.
-If the sutures become dislodged, this is no cause for alarm, just remove the suture form your mouth and discard it.
+If the sutures become dislodged, this is no cause for alarm, just remove the suture from your mouth and discard it.
 Non-dissolvable sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 Suture removal takes only a minute and there is no discomfort associated with this procedure, so it’s really nothing to worry about.
-Some dissolvable sutures used in socket preservation grafts, sinus lift grafts and other bone grafting procedures are long lasting and may not fall out for two or three weeks.
+Some dissolvable sutures used in socket preservation grafts, sinus lift grafts, and other bone grafting procedures are long-lasting and may not fall out for two or three weeks.

 After 72 hours your swelling should slowly start to improve and you should gradually start to feel better.
 If you do not feel that you are beginning to improve after 72 hours please call our office.
-If at anytime you have any questions please do not hesitate to call our Norwood office: (781) 762-7077, or Mansfield office: (508) 543-3754 / (508) 339- 6200.
-Please call during normal office hours if possible; however, we always have coverage twenty four hours a day, seven days a week.
+If at any time you have any questions please do not hesitate to call our Norwood office: Norwood Office Phone Number 781-762-7077, or Mansfield office: Mansfield Office Phone Number 508-543-3754 / (508) 339- 6200.
+Please call during normal office hours if possible; however, we always have coverage twenty-four hours a day, seven days a week.